casetext/fireproof/README.md

 The bottom line is this: all Firebase methods are reproduced on a Fireproof object.

+You have to "bless" Fireproof with a promise library that follows the deferral model.
+Q.js, Kew, and Firebase $q are some examples.
+Just call Fireproof.bless(Q).

 - If the corresponding Firebase method has no return value but does something asynchronously, Fireproof returns a promise that fulfills if the interaction succeeds and rejects if an error occurs.
 This is true of, e.g., ```transaction()```, ```auth()```, ```set()```, ```update()```, ```remove()```, and ```once()```.

 - For ```on()```, Firebase returns the callback method that you passed in.
 Fireproof returns your _wrapped_ callback method with an extra method, ```then()```, attached.
 So the callback is effectively a promise!